ajavanmir/screen-reader/README.md

 ## API Integration

 This project uses the [FarsiReader API](http://api.farsireader.com/) for text-to-speech functionality.
-Replace the `API_KEYS` variable in the `ScreenReader.js` file with your API key.
+Replace the `API_KEYS` variable in the `script.js` file with your API key.

 ```javascript
 generateAPIKey() {
   return ['YourAPIKeyHere'].join("");
 }
 ```

-## Contributing

-Contributions are welcome!
-If you'd like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeatureName`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeatureName`).
-5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.